 Dental disease in dogs can produce odor in two ways, one from disease or decay, and the other from infections around the mouth caused by drooling.

 Natural treatment of bad dog breath is similar to treating it in humans.
 Keep the teeth clean using the method you prefer, from safe bones to commercial products.
-You could also make your own holistic dog toothpaste.
+You could also make your own dog toothpaste.

 A suitable, balanced diet and a healthy digestive system should take care of the rest (more on that below).
 We have an effective homemade dog treat recipe that specifically addresses bad breath due to digestive issues in dogs.